keshav-off/vsd-internship/Task-2/README.md

 Part 1 used the Spike interactive debugger to inspect register state at the instruction level, confirming stack pointer behaviour (`0x7f7e9b50` → `0x7f7e9b40`), return address preservation, and loop counter loading.
 The `-Ofast` binary showed complete loop elimination through constant folding, reducing `main` from 15 to 12 instructions.

-Part 2 demonstrated a stateful, multi-branch program — the Universal Shift Register — producing a 33% instruction reduction from 108 (`-O1`) to 72 (`-Ofast`) through switch restructuring, `printf`-to-`puts` substitution, double-word initialisation, and aggressive shift instruction usage.
-The dead code elimination experiment further confirmed that the compiler discards redundant assignments independently of the programmer.
+Part 2 demonstrated simulation of a 4-bit Universal Shift Register compiled for RISC-V. Contrary to expectation, -Ofast produced 114 instructions compared to 108 at -O1.
+This increase is due to aggressive function inlining and loop unrolling applied to the switch-case structure, where the compiler prioritizes execution speed over code size rather than minimizing instruction count.

 Together, both parts provide a thorough understanding of how the RISC-V GCC toolchain transforms C programs at the assembly level across different optimization settings.